workwithpact/.github/pull_request_template.md

 Place relevant images here

 ## Areas of Risks
-Please describe risks associated with this PR.
+Please describe risks associated with this PR, **especially as it relates to personal details or privacy concerns**.
 Delete if not needed.

 ## Testing Procedure
 Outline steps needed to test this feature.
 Delete if not needed or overkill.